 Why Are So Many Plantar Fasciitis Orthotics Not Made Correctly?

 Sadly, orthotic therapy is not as well regulated as it should be.
 Many practitioners who provide orthotics are not well trained in orthotic therapy and many who were once well trained have not kept abreast of the latest research.

 Why do Custom Orthotics Work Better than OTC Arch Supports for Plantar Fasciitis?

 Many patients with heel pain respond well to OTC orthotics.
 They are often an inexpensive way to start treatment.
 In fact, we often recommend over-the-counter plantar fasciitis arch supports for treatment of heel pain.
 OTC, however, will not work as well as custom orthotics (if the custom ones are made correctly) at decreasing tension on the plantar fascia because they do not conform as close to the arch of the foot.

 What are the Best OTC Plantar Fasciitis Arch Supports?

+Not everyone with plantar fasciitis needs a custom orthotic.
+Some people do very well with a less expensive over-the-counter arch support.
 The biomechanics are the same whether using custom orthotics or OTC arch supports to treat plantar fasciitis.
 So when we recommend arch supports for heel pain patients, we look for insoles that have a higher arch that will best decrease tension on the plantar fascia.
-The best we have found is the Powerstep Medical Grade Arch Support for plantar fasciitis.
+The best we have found is the P3 Plantar Fasciitis Full Length Arch Support.
 We recommend this model over others due to the relatively high arch and the overall stability.
 We also find it easy to adjust.
-After reviewing many arch supports, we find this the best arch support for plantar fasciitis.
+After reviewing many arch supports, we find this the best full size arch support for plantar fasciitis.